RollingVersions/git-client/packages/http/README.md

 #### DEFAULT_HTTP_HANDLER

-An implementation of `HttpInterface` using `cross-fetch`.
+An implementation of `HttpInterface` using `http-basic`.
 You can wrap these if you need to set additional headers (e.g. for auth).

 ### Methods